-Generally speaking, all these prior studies help us to understand the factors that influence OP, however, academic literature had shown that there are scanty of studies on HRM practices and organisational performance more specifically in public sector organisation (Paauwe, 2009; Paauwe & Boselie, 2005; Taticchi, Prowse, & Prowse, 2010), Even if there is many, the mechanism through which HRM practices influence performance in an organization still not clears in the literature.
+In general, all these prior studies help us to understand the factors that influence OP, however, academic literature had shown that there are scanty of studies on HRM practices and OP more specifically in public sector organisation (Paauwe, 2009; Paauwe & Boselie, 2005; Taticchi, Prowse, & Prowse, 2010).
+Even if there is many, the fundamental reasons through which HRM practices influence performance in an organization still not clears in the literature.
 Interestingly, Resource Based View (RBV) highlighted that, HRM practices are internal factors that considered the best internal resources leads to competitive advantage and performance in an organisation.
-However, this study will employ EC to mediate the relationship between HRM practices and organizational performance as recommended by Manroop, Singh, and Ezzedeen (2014), Arulrajah (2015) considering the fact that in RBV perspective, HRM practices influence organizational performance through the development of resources that are deeply woven in an organization's history, ethics and culture.
+However, this study will use EC to mediate the relationship between HRM practices and OP as recommended by Manroop, Singh, and Ezzedeen (2014), Arulrajah (2015) considering the fact that in RBV perspective, HRM practices influence OP through the development of resources that are deeply woven in an organization's history, ethics and culture.
 According to Victor and Cullen (1987).
-EC is a "prevailing perceptions of typical organizational practices and procedures that have ethical content" Similarly.
-EC reflects a set of organizational norms, procedures, practices, and policies surrounded in organizational lifecycle that usually guides employees to conducts their behavior with high level of ethics for organizational development (Martin & Cullen, 2006; Schluter, Winch, Holzhauser, & Henderson, 2008) so also, Parboteeah, Seriki, and Hoegl (2014), argued that from the HRM point of view, EC speak to an essential window to comprehend the ethical orientation in an organization.
-However, previous studies found EC as strong predictor of organizational performance (Arulrajah, 2015; Hijal-Moghrabi, Sabharwal, & Berman, 2015).
+An EC as "prevailing perceptions of typical organizational practices and procedures that have ethical content" Similarly, EC reflects a set of organizational norms, procedures, practices, and policies surrounded in organizational lifecycle that usually guided an employees to conducts their behavior with high level of ethics organizational development (Martin & Cullen, 2006; Schluter, Winch, Holzhauser, & Henderson, 2008) so also, Parboteeah, Seriki, and Hoegl (2014), show that from the HRM point of view, EC speak to an essential window to comprehend the ethical orientation in an organization.
+However, previous studies found EC as strong predictor of OP (Arulrajah, 2015; Hijal-Moghrabi, Sabharwal, & Berman, 2015).
 As the studies on HRM practices, EC are limited in the academic literature, more investigation is needed considering the important of the HRM and ethics in organizations success (Parboteeah et al., 2014; Thite, 2013).
-Therefore, proposing EC as mediator variable would have significant policy implications on organizational performance more particularly in Nigerian educational sector.
+Therefore, proposing EC as mediator variable would have significant policy implications on OP more particularly in Nigerian educational sector.